Human Keys – How They Work and Why They’re the Future of Secure Digital Identity

 Key Components:

-- Pseudorandom Function enables the creation of high-entropy keys from low-entropy inputs.
+- Pseudorandom Function enables the creation of high-entropy keys from low-entropy inputs deterministically, i.e. the same input will always produce the same output in a predictable, consistent manner.

 - The "oblivious" part means that the network processing the data can't see or learn the user's input.